baspinarenes/pricify/README.md

 ## Installation

-You can install **PriceFormatter** via your favorite package manager:
+You can install via your favorite package manager:

 ```bash
 npm install pricify